ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 <sub>Backpressure on the consumer side may be inefficient because dropped events require I/O operations to send them from the producer.</sub>

 Backpressure is a solution in reactive streams to the problem of informing the producer about the processing rate of its consumers.
 To start sending events from the producer, the consumer _pulls_ the number of events it wants to receive.
-Only then does the producer send events to the consumer, the producer never sends events on its own initiative.
+Only then does the producer send events to the consumer, the producer never sends events on its initiative.
 If the consumer is faster than the producer, he can work in the _push_ model and request all events immediately after subscribing.
 If the consumer is slower than the producer, he can work in the _pull_ model and request the next events only after the previous ones have been processed.
 So, the model in which reactive streams operate can be described as a _dynamic push/pull_ model.
 This model works effectively if the producer is faster or slower than the consumer, or even when that ratio can change over time.

 There are several ways to deal with the backpressure on the producer: